najafian-lab/fpw-dl-v1/README.md

 python analysis.py dataset/fabry --bulk --use_file_average -bs 12  # process fabry
 python analysis.py dataset/normal --bulk --use_file_average -bs 12  # process normal
 ```
 There are certain flags that might be useful, if you've already processed the dataset once.
-For example, `--pskip` will skip prediction and go straight to vision procesisng.
+For example, `--pskip` will skip prediction and go straight to vision processing.
 Please see `python analysis.py --help` for more options.

 ## Viewing the results